jack33001/legend-of-carcosa/content/Locations/Carcosa.md

 ------------------------------------------------------------------------

 Carcosa is a bustling city, likely the most powerful on the continent.
 It is protected under a giant, pearlescent dome, through which vessels cannot travel.
-The city is ruled by [[The Lords of Carcosa]], who each manage a section of the city; [[The King in Yellow]] rules over the whole thing.
+The city is ruled by [[The Lords of Carcosa]], who each manage a section of the city; [[The King in Yellow]] rules over the city.

+[[Needs Work]] add detail similar to the [[Ny'al]] page
 # The Boroughs
 [[The Sparkling Quarter]]
 [[The Billows]]